 Post-harvest pear handling depends on the ripeness of the fruit.
 If you have harvested pears that give when gently squeezed (and sampled such a specimen for good measure!), eat them as soon as possible.

 What do you do with firm unripe pears post-harvest?
 First off, choose the right pear for long-term storage.
 Pears such as Anjou, Bosch, Comice and Winter Nelis all store well.
 On that note, while Bartlett pears are not winter pears, they can be stored for long periods too.

 Again, pick the pears when they are mature but not ripe.
 Once the pears have been harvested, storing them at the proper temperature is essential.
-Store the fruit at 30 F. (-1 C.) and at 85-90% humidity.
-Any colder and the fruit can become damaged, and any warmer it’ll ripen rapidly.
-Bartlett pears will keep at this temperature for 2-3 months while the winter varieties will keep for 3-5 months.
+Store the fruit at 30 degrees F. (-1 C.) and at 85 to 90% humidity.
+Any colder and the fruit can become damaged, any warmer it’ll ripen rapidly.
+Bartlett pears will keep at this temperature for two to three months while the winter varieties will keep for three to five months.

 When you are ready to eat the pears, give them a little time to ripen at room temperature.
-Bartletts should sit at room temperature for 4-5 days to ripen, 5-7 days for Bosch and Comice, and 7-10 days for Anjou.
+Bartletts should sit at room temperature for four to five days to ripen, five to seven days for Bosch and Comice, and seven to ten days for Anjou.
 The longer the fruit has been in cold storage, the longer it will take for it to ripen.
 If you just can’t wait, hasten the ripening process by sticking the fruit in a paper bag with a ripe banana or apple.

 Check the ripening pears daily.
 Gently press at the neck of the fruit with your thumb; if it gives, the pear is ripe.
 Also, keep an eye out for spoiled pears.
 The old adage “one bad apple can spoil the bunch” goes for pears too.
 Discard or immediately use any pears that show signs of damage.